Hippo Vaughn

 James Leslie "Hippo" Vaughn (April 9, 1888 – May 29, 1966) was an American left-handed pitcher in Major League Baseball.
 In a career that spanned thirteen seasons, he played for the New York Highlanders (1908, 1910–1912), the Washington Senators (1912), and the Chicago Cubs (1913–1921).
-Vaughn won over twenty games in five seasons for the Cubs.
+Vaughn won over twenty games in five out of nine seasons for the Cubs, over seventeen games in seven of them.
 His highlight year was 1918, where he earned a National League-leading 22 wins when the season was ended a month early due to government restrictions brought about by World War I. That same year, Vaughn also led the National League in earned run average (ERA) and strikeouts to become the ninth triple crown winner in the modern era and the fifteenth overall.
-His nickname of "Hippo" came from his height of 6 feet 4 inches and weight of 215 pounds.
+His nickname of "Hippo" came from his height of 6 feet 4 inches and weight of 215 pounds in an era where players averaged 5 feet 9 inches and 175 pounds.

 Early life

 Vaughn was born in Weatherford, Texas to Josephine and stonemason Thomas Vaughn.

 He began his career in baseball in 1906 in the Texas League, playing for the Temple Boll Weevils.
 He played the following year with the Corsicana Oilers/Desperados in the North Texas League.
 Vaughn played with two teams for 1908; he first played 12 games for the Hot Springs Vaporites of the Arkansas State League, going 9–1 before being called up by the New York Highlanders.
 Later in the year, he pitched for the Scranton Miners of the New York State League, where he went 2–4 in nine games.
 Vaughn began 1909 with the Macon Peaches of the South Atlantic League.
 He went 9–16 with a 1.95 ERA, although he threw a no-hitter.
 Later, he played with the Louisville Colonels of the American Association, where he went 8–1 with a 2.05 ERA with another no-hitter.